2022 California Estate and Tax Planning Newsletter

 Memorandum: Low Interest Rate Gift Planning

 In addition, future legislation could limit your gift planning opportunities.
-Proposed changes that have been discussed in the past and that are likely to be discussed again include (i) eliminating “discounts” for closely-held business and real estate interests; (ii) prohibiting short-term (e.g., two-year) Grantor Retained Annuity Trusts (“GRATs”) (discussed on page 2); and (iii) limiting the benefits of “defective” grantor trusts (discussed on page 2) and long-term “dynasty” trusts.
-None of these changes has been enacted yet, but for those in a position to do so, we strongly recommend that you take advantage of your gift tax planning opportunities sooner rather than later, after considering the impact of your gifts on your donees.
+Proposed changes that have been discussed in the past and that are likely to be discussed again include (i) eliminating “discounts” for closely-held business and real estate interests; (ii) prohibiting short-term (e.g., two-year) or eliminating the benefits of all Grantor Retained Annuity Trusts (“GRATs”) (discussed below); and (iii) limiting or eliminating the benefits of “defective” grantor trusts (discussed below) and long-term “dynasty” trusts.
+None of these changes has been enacted yet but for those in a position to do so, we strongly recommend that you take advantage of your gift tax planning opportunities sooner rather than later, after considering the impact of your gifts on your donees.

 Low Interest Rates

-The rates could rise in 2021.
-You therefore may wish to take one or more of the following opportunities now:
+The rates could rise in 2022.
+You, therefore, may wish to take advantage of one or more of the following opportunities now:

-b.
-Income tax savings.
-A gift to charity of a “remainder interest” in a personal residence or farm produces better results with lower interest rates.
+(B) Income tax savings: A gift to charity of a “remainder interest” in a personal residence or farm produces better results with lower interest rates.
 Because your retained use of the realty is equivalent to a retained income stream, the lower the interest rate, the less your retained interest is deemed to be worth (and correspondingly, the more your charitable gift is worth), so your charitable contribution deduction is greater.
-For example, a donor age 70 who contributes the “remainder interest” in a $1,000,000 residence not subject to a mortgage to charity in January (0.6% 7520 Rate) will be entitled to an income tax deduction of approximately $920,000 (rather than approximately $480,000 at a 6% 7520 Rate).
+For example, a donor age 70 who contributes the “remainder interest” in a $1,000,000 residence not subject to a mortgage to charity in January (1.6% 7520 Rate) will be entitled to an income tax deduction of approximately $803,000 (rather than approximately $480,000 at a 6% 7520 Rate).

 Transfers to GRATs